apache/incubator-quarks/README.md

 Apache Edgent is an open source programming model and runtime for edge devices that enables you to analyze data and events at the device.

-Please joins us by subscribing to the developer mailing list [dev at edgent.incubator.apache.org](http://mail-archives.apache.org/mod_mbox/incubator-edgent-dev/).
+Please join us by subscribing to the developer mailing list [dev at edgent.incubator.apache.org](http://mail-archives.apache.org/mod_mbox/incubator-edgent-dev/).
 To subscribe, send an email to `dev-subscribe at edgent.incubator.apache.org`.